-SHA's goals and objectives align with the three objectives of the MTW Demonstration: promoting cost-effectiveness, housing choice and self-sufficiency.
-Through the lens of these three goals and using the flexibility authorized under MTW, SHA continuously reviews our practices and policies to best maximize our resources and provide affordable housing to low-income people in Seattle.
+SHA's MTW goals and objectives for 2024 align with the goals of the MTW Demonstration: promoting cost-effectiveness, housing choice and self-sufficiency.
+They also further SHA's mission, values and Strategic Plan, building on SHA's twenty plus years of innovation under MTW.
+Through the lens of these three goals and using the flexibility authorized under MTW, SHA continuously reviews our MTW practices and policies to best maximize our resources and provide affordable housing to low-income people in Seattle.

-Long-term goals and objectives
+Long-term MTW goals and objectives

-MTW is a critical tool in SHA's ability to advance our mission and achieve our strategic goals and objectives.
-Therefore, one of our long-term goals is to retain the flexibility and stability of the MTW program so we can maximize the impact of limited federal funding for people with low incomes in need of affordable housing.
-Additional long-term objectives are outlined in SHA's 2016-2020 Strategic Plan.
-SHA concentrates our efforts, resources, strategies and partnerships on the following Strategic Directions:
+MTW is a critical tool in SHA's ability to advance its mission.
+Therefore, one of the agency's long-term goals is to retain the flexibility and stability of the MTW program to maximize the impact of limited federal funding for people with low incomes in need of affordable housing and sustain the improvements and community investments made throughout SHA's MTW participation.
+Additional long-term objectives are outlined in SHA's Strategic Plan.